djdt/pewpew/docs/dialogs/import.rst

    |                |                   | If method is 'Std' the threshold is set to baseline + `Threshold` * stddev. |
    +----------------+-------------------+-----------------------------------------------------------------------------+

+The signal display shows the currently loaded signal with peak positions (top, left, right) marked.
+The view can be navigated using the scroll-wheel and middle mouse button.

 Kriss-Kross Import Wizard
 -------------------------